-The park offers annual programs and activities like the 4th of July celebration and the Candy Dance Arts & Crafts Festival the last full weekend in September.
+The park offers annual programs and activities like the 4th of July celebration and the Candy Dance Arts & Crafts Festival, the last weekend in September.

 The Pony Express re-ride passes through Genoa each June, and the Sierra Nevada Mormon Pioneers also hold their living history demonstration each year in June.

-The annual Candy Dance began in 1919 to raise money for streetlights by passing out candy at a dance and continued to pay the electric bills.
+The annual Candy Dance began in 1919 to raise money for streetlights by passing out candy at a dance and paying the electric bills.
 A small crafts fair was added, and now the Candy Dance Arts and Crafts Fair draws big crowds as the streets are closed for an entire weekend.

 Staying at Genoa, Nevada

-When it comes to lodging, The Genoa House Inn and the Wild Rose Inn are two both bed-and-breakfasts that are decorated with Victorian elegance.
+When it comes to lodging, The Genoa House Inn and the Wild Rose Inn are both bed-and-breakfasts decorated with Victorian elegance.
 It’s located at 2332 Main Street and is a charming home furnished with antiques and oak accents.

-Another place to relax or stay in the 1886 Hot Springs.
-This locale offers saunas and bathing, along with a hot spring, and massages on site.
+Another place to relax or stay in the Davy Wallys Resort.
+This locale offers saunas and bathing, along with a hot spring and massages on site.

 Places to eat Mormon Station State Park